ffxsam/repro-aws-amplify-sdk/README.md

 # Nuxt 3 + AWS SDKs

-There are currently two build issues, one of these also being an issue in dev mode.

 ## AWS Amplify (GraphQL API)

 Amplify works in dev mode, but fails during build.